angus-ai/angus-doc/restful/sdk/python.rst

 If this command gives you an error, check that you enter the right "client_id" and "acccess_token".
 You can do this by re-typing "angusme" in a command prompt.

-If you need help, contact us here : contact@angus.ai !
+If you need help, contact us here : support@angus.ai !

 .. stop-here